videojs/videojs-contrib-hls/README.md

 ### IE10 and Below
 As of version 5.0.0, IE10 and below are no longer supported.

-### IE11
-In some IE11 setups there are issues working with its native HTML SourceBuffers functionality.
-This leads to various issues, such as videos stopping playback with media decode errors.
-The known workaround for this issues is to force the player to use flash when running on IE11.

 ### Fragmented MP4 Support
 Edge has native support for HLS but only in the MPEG2-TS container.
 If